What is atmosphere?

 Nitrogen:

 78% by volume of our total atmosphere is nitrogen.
 A comparatively inert gas that forms the basis of the ‘Nitrogen Cycle’.
-Nitrogen is made available to living organisms through fixation and is required by the most important processes of our body as it is the major part of amino acids which forms protein, DNA…etc. Plants get nitrogen through the soil.
+Nitrogen is made available to living organisms through fixation and is required by the most important processes of our body as it is the major part of amino acids which form protein, DNA…etc. Plants get nitrogen through the soil.
 Nitrogen dilutes oxygen which helps in controlling combustion.

 Carbon Dioxide: